Arraignment Process in Pennsylvania - What is Arraignment - What to Expect at Preliminary Arraignment

 An arraignment is a brief hearing in court held before a magistrate in Pennsylvania.
 This is the first time you will attend court after an arrest.
 You must attend a preliminary arraignment when you are arrested without a warrant or based on a warrant.
 You may be lawfully arrested without a warrant if the police have reasonable suspicion of your involvement in a crime, such as if you were pulled over for a DUI or involved in a public fight.
 You can also be taken into custody if an arrest warrant was issued based on evidence you were involved with a previously committed crime.

 It is also nothing like a trial.
 Your innocence or guilt is not at issue yet.
-However, you should still have a lawyer there to protect your rights.
+However, you should still have a defense lawyer there to protect your rights.
 If you have been arrested, you should contact a Pittsburgh criminal defense attorney at Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC or have your family call as soon as possible.

 What You Can Expect at a Preliminary Arraignment